 Xinyi: Those seeking to stay in the financial district, head to Xinyi.
 Not only will you be close to Taipei 101, but there are tons of trendy cafes in the area.
 Not to mention, upscale bars and clubs.

-Ximending: Budget travellers can head to Ximending – Taipei’s shopping district, which boasts with plenty of cool options.
+Ximending: Budget travelers can head to Ximending – Taipei’s shopping district, which boasts with plenty of cool options.

-For female solo travellers, it’s safe to walk around at night.
-But that doesn’t mean you shouldn’t be aware of your surroundings and make silly choices.
+For female solo travelers, it’s safe to walk around at night.
+But that doesn’t mean you shouldn’t be aware of our surroundings and make silly choices.
 As a rule of thumb, always choose well-lit streets and don’t walk down dodgy alleys alone.
 And, always remember to keep your valuables, such as passports and credit cards safe, whilst only carrying the essentials with you.

 All that’s left now is to pack!
 You’re ready for your first visit to Taipei!

-So, have you travelled to Taipei?
-What tip do you recommend for a first visit to Taipei?
+So, have you traveled to Taipei?
+What tips do you have for the first visit to Taipei?
 Feel free to comment below!
 Don’t forget to connect with us on Instagram and Facebook or subscribe to our mailing list to get all the good stuff delivered straight to your inbox!

-To learn more about living and travelling in Taiwan, be sure to also check out this great resource guide.
+To learn more about living and traveling in Taiwan, be sure to also check out this great resource guide.

 Ready for your first trip to Taipei?
-Save this now.
+Pin this post here.